ajaySankapal/Postman-API-testing/Readme.md

 #### Delete

-Delete an existing order, Requires authentication
+Delete an existing order, Requires authentication.

-The request body needs to be empty
+The request body needs to be empty.